Preparing for Extreme Weather

 Heavy storms have been hitting California since late 2022 bringing high winds, heavy rain, snow, power outages, and flooding.
 In January, multiple tornadoes were reported across the South.

-NACCHO is closely monitoring extreme weather events and is ready to assist and support local health departments with response and recovery efforts.
+NACCHO is closely monitoring the Western wildfires and Hurricane Sally and is ready to assist and support local health departments with response and recovery efforts.
 Below you can find a range of tools and resources from NACCHO and our partners to inform and support your response.

 If you need support or have questions, please reach out to NACCHO’s Preparedness team for additional updates or assistance.

-Extreme weather events, such as tornadoes, droughts, and floods, are any events that are more severe in scale and magnitude than normal weather patterns.
+Extreme weather events, such as hurricanes, tornadoes, droughts, and floods, are any events that are more severe in scale and magnitude than normal weather patterns.

-Since 1980, there have been 133 extreme weather events, each costing over $1 billion in damage, which have resulted in $881 billion worth of damage.
+Since 1980, there have been 256 extreme weather events, each costing over $1 billion in damage, which have resulted in $1,792 billion worth of damage.
 These costly events include severe storm, wildfire, tropical cyclone, flooding, drought, winter storm and freezes.
-In 2017 alone, the U.S. was impacted by 16 extreme weather and climate disasters, ranging from widespread wildfires in California to Hurricanes Harvey, Irma, and Maria in Texas, Florida, Puerto [NOAA / NCDC]
+In 2017 alone, the U.S. was impacted by 16 extreme weather and climate disasters, ranging from widespread wildfires in California to Hurricanes Harvey, Irma, and Maria in Texas, Florida, and Puerto Rico.
+[NOAA / NCDC]

 As climate change affects the frequency and severity of extreme weather events [EPA], it is critical that local health departments are equipped with the resources they need to plan for, respond to, and recover from such disasters.
 Local health departments are on the front lines of public health and therefore play a critical role in a community’s first response to any large-scale emergency.